pixyzehn/pixyzehn.com/pages/things_i_like.md

 permalink: /things_i_like/
 ---

-Here are things I like which I occasionally refer to.
-There may be worth reading if you have never read.
+Here are things I like and I occasionally revisit.
+There may be worth reading or checking if you don't know.
 The idea comes from [Things I Love by Khanlou](http://khanlou.com/love/).

 <hr>